llwatkin/final-project/js/lore/json/README.md

 Add categories to be loaded as properties into `world` and `country` objects.
 Without any choice artictecture, these properties will remain empty, but you can fill them however you want in the lore generator.

 #### choice handling
-In `lore.js`, the function `generateLore()` checks for choice architeture.
+In `lore.js`, the function `generateLore()` checks for choice architecture.
 Choices are an array of strings, and a `maxPicks` property puts a ceiling (and `minPicks` puts a floor) on how many from that array will be loaded into the property.

 #### `choice_control`
 Directs choice selection to a different json file.
 May also define `location` and `attribute` properties if choice selection depends on another property, either in the `world` or `country` object.